davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 }
 ```

-The `a` variable doesn't actually hold a _constant_ array, it holds a _constant_ reference to the array; the array itself is ffreely mutable.
+The `a` variable doesn't actually hold a _constant_ array, it holds a _constant_ reference to the array, the array itself is freely mutable.

 ## Spread / rest